johnmathews/johnmathews.github.io.old/content/articles/water.md

 Tweet:
 Summary: Living or working near water improves my quality of life

-I notice an improvement in my mood, happiness and creativity when I'm living near water.
-I find it very calming.
+I love working and living near water - waterfalls, rivers, canals and oceans  are relaxing, beautiful and inspiring.

 ### Dublin